universalbit-dev/gekko-m4-globular-cluster/tools/readme.md

 ## 🧩 Example Workflow

 1. Place your OHLCV CSV data in `../logs/csv/`.
-2. Make sure your JSON data (for training) includes the required fields and labels.
+2. Make sure your JSON/CSV data (for training) includes the required fields and labels.
 3. Start all tools with PM2.
 4. Monitor and collect models and predictions from the `trained_ohlcv/`, `trained_ccxt_ohlcv/`, and prediction CSV files.